2025-2027 General Rate Application

 Building a more robust and reliable electricity system

-If approved, residents who use an average of 1,000 kWh of electricity each month could see their monthly bill increase by about $25 to $30 each year in 2025, 2026, and 2027.
-The YUB will determine the exact timing and amount of bill increases.
+Yukon residents who use an average of 1,000 kWh of electricity each month will see their monthly bill increase by about $25 to $30 each year in 2025, 2026, and 2027.

-The application outlines over 150 essential projects to maintain current renewable electricity generation, enhance reliability during peak winter demand, and provide emergency backup.
+The GRA outlines over 150 essential projects to maintain current renewable electricity generation, enhance reliability during peak winter demand, and provide emergency backup.
 These investments support Yukon Energy’s five-year strategic plan to make the electricity system more robust and reliable, modernize the grid and expand renewable integration.

 The Yukon’s challenges mirror a broader national trend of utilities investing heavily to renew aging infrastructure and support growth in energy demand.
 Even with the proposed increases spread over three years, the Yukon’s electricity rates will remain the lowest in Northern Canada.